Severn School of Radiology

 Head of School

-The trainees rotate every six months through all the hospitals in the Severn Deanery catchment, in and around Bristol.
+The trainees rotate every six months through all the hospitals in Severn PGME catchment, in and around Bristol.

 - • University Hospitals of Bristol Trust: 15 Posts